Carmen Sandiego's Great Chase Through Time: Gameplay

 On the opening screen, the player can choose to sign into the ACME roster to begin a game, continue with a saved one, or create a customized game by selecting one or more cases (a feature recommended for teachers).
 The game is a point-and-click adventure with a changeable cursor, drop-down menus, and on-screen icons.
 Players must identify on-screen "hot spots" to find items that will help their progress.
 In each case, the player must investigate clues to help a historical figure solve a problem, recover a stolen treasure, and capture a thief.
-The Good Guides are available to help the player to complete each challenge.
+ACME agents referred to as "Good Guides" are available to help the player to complete each challenge.
 The player also has access to the ACME Agent Handbook supplied with the game, which contains hints and suggestions for solving the puzzles.
 Each case involves a four-step process of identifying the theft, solving the problem, collecting the Carmen notes, and arresting the thief.

 The game is divided into 19 cases, starting in Ancient Egypt and advancing towards the modern day.
 The player must complete all cases to win the game.
 Before starting a case, the Chief will tell the player the nature of the problem in the period of history.
-At the start of each case, the player will be assisted by one of five accompanying Good Guides (Ann Tickwittee, Ivan Idea, Rock Solid, Renee Santz, and Polly Tix), characters who are knowledgeable about the culture of each case's historical period and who have a particular area of historical expertise, such as antiquities, exploration or inventions.
+At the start of each case, the player will be assisted by one of five accompanying Good Guides (Ann Tickwittee, Ivan Idea, Rock Solid, Renee Santz, and Polly Tix), characters who are knowledgeable about the culture of each case's historical period and are paired with the player based on a particular area of historical expertise.
+The group consists of Ann Tickwittee (general knowledge), Ivan Idea (inventions), Rock Solid (exploration), Renee Santz (arts and culture), and Polly Tix (political and military conflicts).
 They provide some historical context and mention any notable figures who will appear throughout the case.
 They also help the player by liaising with the historical figures on the player's behalf.
 After clicking on a person, the player can proceed to question them about their situation.
 If necessary, they may then re-ask any questions via rollover text to extract further information.
 Historical characters' responses guide the player toward that period's task.

 The player begins the game with the rank of Time Pilot but is promoted by the Chief as the game progresses, advancing to Time Scout, Time Trooper, Time Detective, Time Inspector, and, by the end of the game, achieving the rank of Time Sleuth, enabling a chance to capture Carmen Sandiego.